 |Data Needs||Environmental Assessments|

-NES provides direct Project Management of field activities and Operation and Maintenance (O&M) at National Priorities List (NPL) sites.
-NES has also been the technical representative for industrial clients on Potentially Responsible Party Steering, Allocation, and Technical Committees for numerous NPL sites.
+NES manages field activities and Operation and Maintenance (O&M) at National Priorities List (NPL) sites.
+NES has also been the technical representative for industrial clients on Potentially Responsible Party (PRP) Steering, Allocation, and Technical Committees for numerous NPL sites.
 NES’ broad experience in the design and implementation of field analytical programs compliments the design and implementation aspects of RI/FS programs as well as regulatory agency negotiations.
 NES has successfully managed extensive, multi-faceted environmental programs, and designed and operated intricate RI/FS programs while realizing significant cost savings for our clients.

 NES manages and provides on-site staffing to execute the O&M activities required to meet on-going environmental operating requirements and long-term care provisions for production facilities.
-NES is the O&M contractor at two NPL sites: the Hardage-Criner Superfund Site in Oklahoma and the Acme Solvent Reclaiming, Inc. Site in Illinois.
+NES is the O&M contractor at the Hardage-Criner Superfund Site in Oklahoma.
 NES also provides staffing to coordinate and manage Total Waste Management (TWM) programs at several automobile manufacturing and manufacturing support facilities.
 Management of the TWM programs at these facilities involve routine and event-based activities.

 NES has successfully developed defensive and proactive cost allocation positions for achieving interim and final site settlements.
 NES has been directly involved in review of site conditions, waste-in data, operational history, and remedial components as they relate to possible:

 - Cause/Effect Allocation Options